10 ways to get more people to read your non profit email newsletter

 But Facebook! you say.
 Well, check these stats out:

-Here are 10 tips that are easy to implement that can help make a world of difference to your non-profit email marketing campaigns.
-Make sure to scroll to the end where we have a list of email delivery providers that provide special rates (i.e. free) for non-profits.
+Here are 10 tips that are easy to implement and can help make a world of difference to your non-profit email marketing campaigns.
+Don’t forget to scroll to the end, where we have a list of email delivery providers that provide special rates (i.e. free) for non-profits, including options for your non profit email newsletter.

 1. Frequent is better.
 And include the date.

 Don’t worry about sending newsletters too frequently.
 I’m not saying to send every day but better to send monthly than quarterly.
-Otherwise, you risk people forgetting who you are and then being all ‘Hey, how did this get in my inbox?”.
-Now if only we took our own advice and sent out newsletters more often…
+Otherwise, you risk people forgetting who you are and then being all ‘Hey, how did this get in my inbox?’.
+A regular non profit email newsletter is key to staying top of mind.
+Now if only we took our own advice and sent out newsletters more often.

 Also, if it’s a monthly newsletter, include the month and year, ex.
 November 2014.
 If it’s more often, just include the full date.
 It will come across much more professional and give more context than using “7th newsletter” or “newest newsletter”.